airinnova/ambiance/docs/source/user_guide/detailed_user_guide.rst

 Computing atmospheric properties
 --------------------------------

-``Atmosphere`` provides attributes with atmospheric properties of interest.
+``Atmosphere`` provides a number attributes with atmospheric properties of interest.
 For instance, *pressure*, *gravitational acceleration* and *speed of sound* can be retrieved with:

 .. code:: python